srisanthosh05/Landing-page-/README.md

-# Landing-page-
+# Personal Portfolio
-The "Headphones Landing Page" project is a modern and responsive single-page application designed to showcase a premium line of headphones.
-This landing page is built using HTML, CSS, and JavaScript,
+The Project contains the Personal Portfolio to showcse the skills and Projects.
+This Portfolio is built using HTML, CSS, and JavaScript,